Sibtain Raza

 Sibtain Raza Shah (born 10 October 1985) is a cricketer who plays for the Kuwait national cricket team.
 Born in Kuwait, Sibtain was raised in Pakistan, and played two seasons (2007–08 and 2008–09) in Pakistani domestic tournaments for Lahore-based sides.
 He made his debut for the Kuwaiti national side in the 2002 ACC Trophy, aged 16, and has played regularly for the team since then.
-In 2020 Sibtain signed for GMCL club Woodbank Cricket Club, whose 3rd team also won the GMCL Sunday Plate in the same year, under captain, in his debut season, Aidan Allcock.